This article originally appeared on VICE UK.

 "She loves sending saucy snaps and was well flirty and suggestive in her texts.
 One time she stripped to a bra on her bed and he couldn't believe his luck.
 The word 'exhibitionist' doesn't do her justice," a "spy" told the Mail when the allegations emerged of her affair with personal trainer, Ben Bate.

-Here are some examples of collector's items: Elvis' wigs.
+Here are some examples of collector's items: Elvis's wigs.
 Marilyn's bras.
 Michael Jackson's Pez dispensers.
 A grainy iPhone picture of Karen's boring nipples is not one.
 It's just not.

-But herein lies what is so special about Karen – she's resolutely ordinary.
+But herein lies what is so special about Karen—she's resolutely ordinary.
 Her nipples are no more intriguing than yours or mine.
-Forget your otherworldly Karlie Klosses or Miranda Kerrs – Karen plays into the readers' wives market, perhaps proving that being pretty and having a gung-ho, end-of-the-pier attitude towards your tits is absolutely enough to capture people's sort-of interest.
-Either way, if you've got enough cleavage to keep £2 in 20 pence pieces in your bra without noticing, you've got a shot at making the the Express.
+Forget your otherworldly Karlie Klosses or Miranda Kerrs—Karen plays into the readers' wives market, perhaps proving that being pretty and having a gung-ho, end-of-the-pier attitude towards your tits is absolutely enough to capture people's sort-of interest.
+Either way, if you've got enough cleavage to keep £2 in 20 pence pieces [$3 in quarters] in your bra without noticing, you've got a shot at making the Express.
 You've got a shot at being given eight-and-a-half minutes of airtime on Channel 5 News with Matt Barbet squinting at you in bafflement about what you're even doing on his show.

-If politics is really about people and personality, then surely it's kind of brilliant to have people who – unlike, say, Jeremy Corbyn – are so like the people you're stuck in an office with for eight hours a day.
+If politics are really about people and personality, then surely it's kind of brilliant to have people who—unlike, say, Jeremy Corbyn—are so like the people you're stuck in an office with for eight hours a day.
 Or who resemble your cousins that have gone a bit off the rails but you see once every few years at reunions.
 If the Danczuks can remind anybody that politicians are just as vainglorious and absurd as anybody else, if not more so, the sooner we can turn Westminster coverage into OK!
 Magazine.